Configure Service and Session Options

 Click to accept non-IP protocol packets.
 The VOS device performs an IP protocol validity check to determine the packet's protocol. - Check TCP SYN

 Click to reject the first packet of a TCP session if, when the TCP session is being set up, the SYN flag is not set in the first packet.
-To accept the first packet, ensure that this option is not clicked.
+To accept the first packet, ensure that this option is not selected.

 By default, the VOS device firewall rejects the first packet if the packet's SYN flag is not turned on.
 This security measure is taken is because normal TCP connections start with a three-way handshake, which means that if the first packet that the firewall sees is not the SYN packet, it is likely that the packet is not valid and the firewall discards it.
 In cases such as asymmetric routing, you might want to disable this feature.